CSCI1090-S24/ps4/README.md

 **Remember** I now expect you to write comments in your code!
 One point will be deducted if you do not provide comments explaining your code.
 Here's what I would like commented this time:

-* Before every function, describe what it does and what its arguments are (if any).
+* Before every function, describe what it does and what its arguments are.
+Exception: you do not need to explain what `main()` is for.
 * Before every variable, explain what value it is holding.
+Exception: variables that apepar after the keyword `for`.

 **Remember** Now at the top of very files, you will include your honor pledge.
 The first four lines (comments) of every Python file should be this information.
 You will lose one point if you don't include these four lines.